coherent-research/dcs-documentation/DCSUserGuide.md

 R123,2024-01-01,10,10,20,10, ...,5,5,0
 VM100,2024-01-01,100,100,200,100, ...,50,50,10
 ```

+> Note that if the definition file includes a meter ID all the registers for that meter will be output as separate rows  in the export file with the ID column set to the **Register ID**.

 _SSE Format_
 The data will be formatted with 48 columns containing the period values for each half hour of the day.
 It will also include a midnight total in the MeterReading column.